Goodbye bugs and hello fresh air! Replacing a window screen is easier and cheaper than you think. I’ll show you how in this step-by-step tutorial.

-A spline roller is a simple tool with a wheel on each end.
-The tool rolls along the spline and pushes it into the groove.
+A screen roller, also called a spline roller, is a simple tool with a wheel on each end.
+The tool rolls along the spline, pushing it into the groove.

-We can purchase window screen mesh, spline, and a spline roller tool separately or we can purchase all of them together in a window screen kit.
+You can purchase window screen mesh, spline, and a spline roller tool separately, or you can buy all of them together in a window screen replacement kit.

 Step 1.
 Remove the Old Screen